SelamHemanth/Infobell_Training/25-4-2024/README.md

 	* The CPU Caches are very fast memory units, which is inside the CPU.
 Their are different level of cahces with different type speed and cycles.
 	* This figure gives the clear picture.
+ * **False Sharing**
+	* “Avoiding and Identifying False Sharing Among Threads”, Intel In symmetric multiprocessor (SMP) systems, each processor has a local cache.The memory system must guarantee cache coherence.
+False sharing occurs when pthreads on different processors modify variables that reside on the same cache line.
+	* This invalidates the cache line and forces an update, which hurts performance.
+	* Prevented by ensuring the variables cannot “live” in the same CPU cacheline

  ![image](https://github.com/SelamHemanth/Infobell_Training/blob/main/25-4-2024/Memory%20Latency.PNG)